lavalink-devs/Lavalink/IMPLEMENTATION.md

 ### RoutePlanner API

-Additionally, there are a few REST endpoints for the ip rotation extension
+Additionally, there are a few REST endpoints for the ip rotation extension.

 #### Get RoutePlanner status
 > `/routeplanner/status` is deprecated and marked for removal in v4